-Please note that the Admissions Cycle for 2012 is now CLOSED.
+Please note that the Admissions Cycle for 2014 is now CLOSED.
+The 2015 Admissions Cycle will open in June 2014, please visit this webpage prior to applying for updates!

 Applicants are advised to apply early, to submit all materials as requested, and to resolve promptly any problems or questions that may arise.